SSkipr/AeronauticaHelper/README.md

 # 👉 SimpleAeronauticaHelper Setup 👈
 This is an program that watches and pilots your boat in Aeronautica!
-You will get a status update with a screenshot via the webhook every 30mins (time can be changed).
+You will get a status update with a screenshot via the webhook.
 There is also built-in Anti-AFK.

-For more features, check out the [main branch](https://github.com/SSkipr/AeronauticaHelper).
+#### For more features, check out the [main branch](https://github.com/SSkipr/AeronauticaHelper).
 This branch has only basic autopilot and webhook functionality.
 ---

 ## 🧾 Functionality